skranz/StratTourn/coop2_tasks.md

   - a payment *pay >= 0* to the other player.
 A positive payment by player i will be simply subtracted from i's payoff and added to j's  payoff, i.e. players are risk-neutral.
   - a message *m* that can be a single variable or a list of different components.
 A message has no direct payoff impact, but may be used to exchange information.

-The observations *obs* contain corresponding elements obs$a, obs$m, and obs$pay.
-Furthermore, players observe a variable obs$prand, which is just a random number between 0 and 1, which is the same for both players.
+The observations *obs* contain corresponding elements *obs$a*, *obs$m*, and *obs$pay*.
+Furthermore, players observe a variable *obs$prand*, which is just a random number between 0 and 1, which is the same for both players.
 (Game theorists call such a random number a *public randomization device*.
 It might be useful in some scenarios by allowing players to act in a coordinated fashion.)

 A game object is generated with the following function call.